nearora/dev-setups/vagrant/ubuntu-dev-station/README.md

 The `ubuntu` user is allowed to elevate to `root` privileges using the `sudo` command with a password.

-## Exporting as an OVA

-The VirtualBox VM may be exported as an OVA to be used with other virtualization software such as VMware Workstation or VMware Fusion.

 ## Modifying Configuration

 ### Create User